-- Suggest that the person see a professional — a medical doctor or a mental health provider, such as a licensed counselor or psychologist.
+- Suggest seeking help from a professional — a medical doctor or a mental health provider, such as a licensed counselor or psychologist.

-- Offer to help prepare a list of questions for the person to discuss in an initial appointment with a doctor or mental health provider.
+- Offer to help prepare a list of questions to discuss in an initial appointment with a doctor or mental health provider.

-- Express your willingness to help by setting up appointments, going with the person to appointments and attending family therapy sessions.
+- Express your willingness to help by setting up appointments, going along to them and attending family therapy sessions.

 If your loved one's illness is severe or potentially life-threatening, contact a doctor, a hospital or emergency medical services.

 Everyone experiences depression differently.
+Observe your loved one.
 Learn how depression affects your family member or friend — and learn what to do when it gets worse.
-Observe your loved one.
-Consider these issues:

-- What are the typical signs and symptoms of depression in your family member or friend?
+- What are the typical signs and symptoms of depression in your relative or friend?